JoooostB/esp32-lora-ttn-example/README.rst

 Objecive
 ============

 The aim is to enable LoRa / LoRaWAN capability on MicroPython ESP32 builds, using only minimal (and where possible) native MicroPython libraries.
-By in large the code resembles the original, but where applicable, libraries and syntax has been adapted for MicroPython.
+By in large the code resembles the original, but where applicable, libraries and syntax have been adapted for MicroPython.
+One notable modification is the omission of Adafruit's Bus Device library (replaced with native SPI libraries).

 Being tested on
 ===============